kidod-5/COMP333-Synthesizer-Plug-In/StyleGuide.md

 ### Classes

-Classes will not be heavily used in this project.
+Classes will likely not be heavily used in this project.
 If a class is created, the file should only contain that one class, and the file name should match the class name.

 **Example:**
 `UserManager.js`